nateostro/DukeContacts/README.md

 Made my own app icon in Photoshop

 Implemented persistent storage––took some work to make it compliant with SwiftUI and ObservableObject.

+Got a warning after I implemented shadows on the ListView and DetailView, but curiously after I reversed my changes the warning did not go away.
+I did some googling and it looks like it's a common warning given that SwiftUI is in beta, and it can pop up for any number of odd reasons.
+It didn't cause any issues with functionality or speed so I opted not to chase it any further.